-The North Burial Ground dates from 1700 and is the largest municipal cemetery in the region at 109 acres with more than 35,000 gravestones.
-The cemetery is owned and operated by the Parks Department and it contains an eclectic collection of funerary sculpture ranging from simple slate markers to elaborate mausoleum structures.
+The North Burial Ground opened its gates in 1700 and is the largest municipal cemetery in the region at around 110 acres and with more than 40,000 gravestones.
+The cemetery is owned and operated by the Parks Department and contains an eclectic collection of funerary sculptures ranging from simple slate markers to elaborate mausoleum structures.

-A map of notable graves and memorials is available at the North Burial Ground office for a walking tour.
-The many windy roads and rolling topography makes the North Burial an ideal walking or jogging site.
+A map of notable graves and other special interest tours are available in the North Burial Ground office.
+The many windy roads and rolling topography make the North Burial an ideal walking or jogging site.
 An active cemetery, about 225 burials a year take place at North Burial Ground.

-For more information about buying a plot or burials, please call the North Burial Ground office at 401-680-5318.
+For more information about buying a plot or internment, please call the North Burial Ground office at 401-680-5318 or email us at .

-The North Burial Ground is open to the public seven days a week from 8:00 am-4:00 pm.
+The North Burial Ground located at 5 Branch Avenue is open to the public seven days a week from 8:00 am to 4:00 pm.